 - 1 or 2 courses for Master's Thesis, Project, Research, or Internship experience.

+Students who have taken graduate-level coursework not applied to previous degrees may apply for a transfer of credits.
 No undergraduate courses will count towards the MS degree.

 MS students must demonstrate understanding of educational research through a thesis, project, work with a research team, or an internship.
 Faculty support and closely supervise students' research/internship experiences.